cn0047/stash/ed/t.algorithms/graph.md

 Graph
 -

-Graph - it's mathematical structure used to model pairwise relations between objects.
+<br>Graph - it's mathematical structure used to model pairwise relations between objects.
-Graph - it's just dots and lines connecting them.
+<br>Graph - it's just dots and lines connecting them.

-Vertices - points.
+<br>Vertices - points.
-Edges - lines.
-Cardinality - count of vertices.
+<br>Cardinality of graph - count of vertices.
+<br>Edges - lines.
-Degree (or valency) of vertex - number of edges that connect to it.
+<br>Degree (or valency) of vertex - number of edges that connect to it.

-Multigraph - point connected with itself (has loopback).
+<br>Multigraph - point connected with itself (has loopback).
-Directed graph - all edges are directed (have direction) from one vertex to another.
+<br>Directed graph - all edges are directed (have direction) from one vertex to another.
-Weighted graph - each edge have numerical weight.
+<br>Weighted graph - each edge have numerical weight.
-Complete graph - every vertex is connected to every other vertex.
+<br>Complete graph - every vertex is connected to every other vertex.
+<br>Directed acyclic graph - ...
+<br>Directed acyclic word graph - ...

 All edges can be stored in adjacent matrix or adjacent list or in icidence matrix.

-Directed acyclic graph - ...

-Directed acyclic word graph - ...

 ## Path

-Path - set of edges that conncect 2 nodes.
+<br>Path - set of edges that conncect 2 nodes.
-Cycle -
+<br>Cycle - ...
-Simple path - only use every edge at most once.
+<br>Simple path - only use every edge at most once.

-Hamiltonion path - path that visits each node exactly once.
+<br>Hamiltonion path - path that visits each node exactly once.

-Euler circuit - path has same initial and terminal veritces.
+<br>Euler circuit - path has same initial and terminal veritces.
 Also all veritces have even degree.

-Euler path - includes exactly once all the edges and has different first and last veritces.
+<br>Euler path - includes exactly once all the edges and has different first and last veritces.
 Also all vertex have even degree but 2 have odd degree.

 ## Held Karp Algorithm.